Presidency of Pedro Castillo: Lima Group

 With Castillo taking a more pro-Venezuela stance, many thought that Peru would leave the Lima Group, a consortium of countries with the goal of aiding the Venezuelan opposition.
 Starting 6 August 2021, Venezuelan and Cuban state media started claiming that Peru had left the Lima Group.
 While foreign media had announced Peru's exit, there was no word from the Peruvian government, which left many confused.
 Furthermore, Luis Arce, the President of Bolivia, celebrated Peru's supposed departure from the Lima Group.

 There was still no word from the Castillo Administration.
-However, Peru's departure from the Lima Group had been seemingly confirmed by Peru Libre's General Secretary, Vladimir Cerron.
+However, Peru's departure from the Lima Group had been seemingly confirmed by Free Peru's General Secretary, Vladimir Cerrón.
 As a result, domestic media and Congress was left unsure on whether Peru had left the organization or not.
 Eventually, members of Congress sent forward a motion to confirm Peru's status in the Lima Group.
 After a while, Prime Minister Bellido confirmed that Peru had not left the Lima Group, claiming that the issue had not been formally discussed.
 However, Bellido also mentioned that the Foreign Ministry was evaluating Peru's status in the Lima Group.

 As of 20 September 2021, the permanent representative of Peru to the OAS has stated that the Lima Group "does not exist, because it has completed its cycle."
 Later, the Vice Foreign Minister pointed out "The Lima Group is a mechanism, it is not an international organization, and therefore mechanisms work when they need to work.
 The Lima Group has not issued any pronouncement since January 5 of this year, and that one does not even belong to the current management."
 No other country has mentioned the non-existence of the Lima Group.